johnbiundo/dev.to-articles/blog-posts/micro-nats-2/micro-nats-part2.md

 The good news is that **Nest anticipates this need and provides a neat solution.** We now have all the pieces in place to start seeing how Nest solves this problem and how to craft a solution.
 We'll dive into this in Part 3!

+Feel free to ask questions, make comments or suggestions, or just say hello in the comments below.
+And join us at [Discord](https://discord.gg/nestjs) for more happy discussions about NestJS.
+I post there as _Y Prospect_.